Otherwise Specified Feeding or Eating Disorder (OSFED)

 This category was created to include those patients who did not meet the diagnostic criteria for anorexia nervosa or bulimia nervosa but still had a significant eating disorder that could not be ignored.
 OSFED accounts for about 30% of all diagnosed eating disorders.

-The severity of OSFED is extremely understated due to the prevalent myth that it isn’t as dangerous as other eating disorders.
+The severity of OSFED is extremely understated due to the prevalent myth that it isn’t as dangerous as other conditions.
 This has made it increasingly difficult to get insurance coverage for the same.

 Because OSFED encompasses a wide variety of eating disordered behaviors, any or all of the following symptoms may be present in people with OSFED.
 Warning signs and symptoms include: